tier4/caret_report/sample_autoware/README.md

         - It's handy to wrap Autoware launcher to automatically start CARET trace session
 - How to modify:
     - Please refer to [this commit](https://github.com/takeshi-iwanari/autoware/commit/16fb26f365df64c4b7e279df35bdc41b72d7732b) , and make the same change
+        - Make sure you have `src/vendor/caret_autoware_launch/` by updating `src` ( `vcs import src < autoware.repos && vcs pull src` )
-    - Or, cherry-pick this change ( Note: this change is made on [20220823](https://github.com/autowarefoundation/autoware/commit/b1e2f6ef5982ccbe9434bff49397b2783713cb98), so it may not valid in the future )
+    - Or, cherry-pick this change ( Note: this change is made on [20220823](https://github.com/autowarefoundation/autoware/commit/b1e2f6ef5982ccbe9434bff49397b2783713cb98), so it may not be valid in the future )

         ```sh
         cd ${autoware_dir}